University of Tennessee Athletics

 Â

 A native of Mt.
-Vernon, Indiana, Steward holds bachelor’s and master’s degrees in Sport Management from Indiana State University, where he was a member of the ISU football team as undergraduate and graduate assistant for tutorial services in his alma mater’s Student Academic Services Center.
-He is currently pursuing his PhD in the University of Tennessee’s Higher Education Administration program.
+Vernon, Indiana, Dr. Steward holds bachelor’s and master’s degrees in Sport Management from Indiana State University, where he was a member of the ISU football team and a graduate assistant for tutorial services in the Student Academic Services Center.
+Dr. Steward completed his PhD in the University of Tennessee’s Higher Education Administration program.

 Â